|Restrictions:||Non-Sydney applicants only|

 Students choose 1 or 2 units of study in their chosen session, 1 of which can be a credit-bearing internship if attending Session A. Students enrolling into ARTS2600 Internship 1 in Session A must also enrol in another unit of study at the same time.

-Urbanest is another of preferred accommodation providers and always one of the most popular options with students, with several convenient locations in fun areas that are just an easy 5-15 minute walk to campus.
-You’ll have access lots of social and study spaces, a fully equipped gym and yoga room, TV and video games room, coin-operated laundry, and outdoor BBQ create providing heaps of opportunity to get to know students from all around the world.
+Urbanest is one of the most popular options with students, with convenient locations in fun areas that are an easy 5-15 minute walk to campus.
+You’ll have access to social and study spaces, a gym and yoga room, TV and video games room, coin-operated laundry, and outdoor BBQ create providing heaps of opportunity to get to know students from all around the world.
 Rooms are fully furnished and rent is inclusive of all utilities and 20GB of internet per month.
 All locations have a 24/7 dedicated on-site team, CCTV, and swipe card access for all rooms.

 “One of the benefits of studying abroad is that the learning is multidimensional; the opportunities to participate in extra-curricular activities diversified my experiences where the new knowledge I gained stemmed from many perspectives.
 I managed to get the chance to watch an Aboriginal theatre production ‘Bennelong’ by a completely Aboriginal cast and crew at the breath-taking Sydney Opera House.